Cyace84/tip4/src/pages/index.md

 # Introduction
-This documentation is describes the concept of implementing distributed non-fungible tokens (NFTs) on the TVM (TON Virtual Machine) based blockchains.
+This documentation is describes the concept of implementing distributed non-fungible tokens (NFTs) on the [TVM (TON Virtual Machine)](https://github.com/tonlabs/TON-Solidity-Compiler/tree/master) based blockchains.
 The standard aims to provide a professional and standardized API for NFTs within smart contracts.

 ::: info

-This documentation has been developed by the [Broxus team](https://broxus.com/) and provides a unique implementation of the TIP4 contracts.
+This documentation has been developed by the [Broxus team](https://broxus.com/) and provides a unique implementation of the TIP4 standard contracts.
 :::

 ## Abstract